 Every aspect needs its place

-Taking care of the feeling of team is just one aspect – there are others we explicitly plan for.
-Routines, structures, guidelines, processes, documentation and tools.
+Taking care of the feeling of the team is just one aspect – there are others we explicitly plan for.
+Routines, structures, guidelines, processes, documentation, and tools.
 They are absolutely crucial.

 Our first year was spent finding rhythm.
 There is research that shows, remote companies grow slower than co-located ones, especially at the beginning.
 I believe that.
 Especially when you set it up for the first time.
 There were a lot of insecurities and growing pains.